The Casper Wave Hybrid Snow is a luxurious memory foam mattress meant to keep hot sleepers cool | CNN Underscored

 Better at keeping you cool than a regular memory foam mattress

-The Wave Hybrid Snow felt instantly different when laying on it compared to previous memory foam mattresses we’ve tried and owned.
+The Wave Hybrid Snow felt instantly different when lying on it compared to previous memory foam mattresses we’ve tried and owned.
 The top fabric feels cool to the touch, as Casper intended, and is immediately refreshing.
-However, this cool feeling disappears after laying on it for a few minutes.
+However, this cool feeling disappears after lying on it for a few minutes.
 But that’s not the entire story.

 The foam itself felt lighter than other memory foam mattresses, and over the course of the night we found we felt cooler, even after the immediate sensation of cooling from the top fabric layer had diminished.